tegnike/aituber-kit/docs/README_en.md

 ### License

-From version v2.0.0, this project adopts a **dual-license approach** (MIT License + Commercial License).
+From version v2.0.0, this project adopts a **custom license**.

-- **Open Source License (MIT)**
+- **Free Use**
-  - MIT License applies to personal use, educational purposes, and non-profit purposes that are not for commercial purposes.
+  - Free use is available for personal use, educational purposes, and non-profit purposes that are not for commercial purposes.

 - **Commercial License**
   - A separate commercial license is required for commercial use.